Dinosaur erotica

 Two Tyrannosaurus Rex fossils posed so as to simulate copulation.

-Dinosaur erotica, part of the larger genre of beastiality porn is a subgenre of erotic literature that involves sexual encounters between humans and non-avian dinosaurs.
+Dinosaur erotica, part of the larger genre of bestiality porn, is subgenre of erotic literature that involves sexual encounters between humans and non-avian dinosaurs.
 Works include titles such as Taken by the T-Rex, Ravished by Triceratops and A Billionaire Dinosaur Forced Me Gay.
 Despite being called by some in the media "the Kardashian of erotica," the genre's titles have generated sales and media interest.

 Themes

 Works of dinosaur erotica tend to be self-published short stories and often focus on common themes such as prehistoric female hunters who save their tribes from threatening (male) dinosaurs by having sex with them.
 According to Professor Clarissa Smith of the University of Sunderland, who co-edits the journal Porn Studies, dinosaur erotica is essentially an appeal to sexual fantasies: "The idea of having sex with [a dinosaur] is outside the realms of possibility.
 It's a bit like 'magic', where all rules become suspended, and for that reason it may well allow ... for kinds of imaginative risk-taking impossible in more standard couplings."